-American "exceptionalism" has unquestionably had its positive as well as its negative characteristics21.
-The US has exercised exceptional leadership, for example, in the development of post-war institutions, in the promotion of human rights and the development of international law, in the containment of Communism and the collapse of the Soviet Union and in the preservation of stability in North-East Asia.
-The US has, also, chalked up some exceptional errors.
-But, in its more self-serving expressions of exceptionalism, the United States has questioned the applicability of the UN Charter and of international law writ large to itself, alienating many others in the process.
+The notion of America-as-exceptional harks back to the Pilgrim landing at Plymouth Rock and has ebbed and flowed in the American psyche ever since.
+20 American "exceptionalism" has unquestionably had its positive as well as its negative characteristics.
+21 The US has exercised exceptional leadership, for example, in the development of postwar institutions, in the promotion of human rights and the development of international law, in the containment of communism and the collapse of the Soviet Union, and in the preservation of stability in northeast Asia.
+The US has also chalked up some exceptional errors.
+Moreover, in its more self-serving expressions of exceptionalism, the United States has questioned the applicability of the UN charter and of international law writ large to itself, alienating many others in the process.

-The US abuse of the UN Security Council and the Charter, itself, in giving effect to its opposition to the International Criminal Court, was exceptionalism taken to extremes-an unvarnished and unapologetic demand for one law for the goose and another for the gander.
-Meanwhile, Iraq is seen, correctly, as the first exercise of the policy of prevention.
-The war in Iraq actually was preventive -- to bring down a tyrant with potentially malignant intentions and possible, suspected capabilities to act on the intentions.
-It was presented, however, as pre-emptive -- to stop a tyrant already possessing weapons of mass destruction and prepared to use them imminently22.
+The US abuse of the UN Security Council and charter in opposing the International Criminal Court was exceptionalism taken to extremes-an unvarnished and unapologetic demand for one law for the goose and another for the gander.
+Meanwhile, Iraq is seen-correctly-as the first exercise of the policy of prevention.
+The war in Iraq actually was preventive-to bring down a tyrant with potentially malignant intentions and suspected capabilities to act on the intentions.
+It was presented, however, as pre-emptive-to stop a tyrant already possessing weapons of mass destruction and prepared to use them imminently.22

-The rationale for the invasion of Iraq has been retooled several times in the intervening months, particularly at last week's Republican Party convention, to highlight the dangers that Saddam Hussein, the tyrant, is said to have posed to Americans, in order to try to connect the Iraq war more convincingly to the war on terror.
-Under the national security strategy, the US Administration reserves the right to act to defend America as it sees fit, which in itself is unobjectionable.
-Sometimes implicitly, sometimes explicitly, however, the argument is made that this right can and, indeed, should be exercised without reference to its impact on others and to international law.
-It is also done, as seen recently as the Republican Convention, in a way that is calculated to deprecate the United Nations, gratuitously.
+The rationale for the invasion of Iraq has been retooled several times in the intervening months-and particularly at the Republican party convention-to highlight the dangers that Saddam Hussein, the tyrant, is said to have posed to Americans, and so as to try to connect the Iraq War more convincingly to the war on terror.
+Under the national security strategy, the US administration reserves the right to act to defend America as it sees fit, which in itself is unobjectionable.
+Sometimes implicitly and sometimes explicitly, however, the argument is made that this right can, and indeed should, be exercised without reference to its impact on others and to international law.
+The argument is also made, as seen at the Republican convention, in a way that is calculated to deprecate gratuitously the United Nations.